ClassicDIY/ClassicMQTT/code/ESP32/FlashTool/README.md

 </p>

-A flashing tool for ClassicMQTT.
-With the great [ESPtool](https://github.com/espressif/esptool) from Espressif under the hood, and all required settings by default.
+A flashing tool for ClassicMQTT, uses the [ESPtool](https://github.com/espressif/esptool) from Espressif under the hood, and all required settings by default.

 ## Features